MasFlam/jlabbrev/README.md

 * Otherwise, the tab will be inserted

 # Installation
-As the plugin is in[the official plugin channel](https://github.com/micro-editor/plugin-channel), you can install it by running `micro -plugin install jlabbrev` in your terminal.
+As the plugin is in [the official plugin channel](https://github.com/micro-editor/plugin-channel), you can install it by running `micro -plugin install jlabbrev` in your terminal.